Blood atonement: Murder of Thomas Coleman

 The ritualistic way in which Coleman was murdered may have been inspired by a public sermon which was delivered by Brigham Young three years earlier, on March 3, 1863.
 In that sermon, Young states, "I am a human being, and I have the care of human beings.
 I wish to save life, and I have no desire to destroy life.
 If I had my wish, I should entirely stop the shedding of human blood."
 Following this statement, however, Young made the following statement about interracial relationships, "Shall I tell you the law of God in regard to the African race?
 If the white man who belongs to the chosen seed mixes his blood with the seed of Cain, the penalty, under the law of God, is death on the spot.
 This will always be so."
 Young continues his sermon by condemning whites for their abuse of slaves with the proclamation, "for their abuse of that race, the whites will be cursed, unless they repent."
 (Note: Young also declared that he is "neither an abolitionist nor a pro-slavery man" but that if he had to choose, he would "be against the pro-slavery side of the question.")

 Regarding the murder of Coleman, LDS apologists state that the practice of "blood atonement" is said to apply to endowed Mormons who apostatized.
 Coleman was a member in good standing but he was not endowed, suggesting that his death may have actually been the result of racism.
 The LDS apologist organization FAIR has claimed that Young's statement was not made out of racist leanings but rather "Brigham Young's comments were a condemnation of abuse and rape of helpless black women, and not an overtly racist statement condemning interracial marriage."

 Other killings

-One of the examples cited by critics of the church is a set of murders in Springville, Utah of individuals who, according to historical documents and court records, were "very questionable characters."
+One of the examples cited by people interested in Utah history is a set of murders in Springville, Utah of individuals who, according to historical documents and court records, were "very questionable characters."
 Judge Elias Smith stated in regard to the case: "We have carefully examined all the evidence furnished by a remarkably accurate stenographic reporter, and can only conclude that evidence before the court goes to show that Durfee, Potter and two of the Parrishes got into a row about matters best, if not only, known to themselves, and for that Potter and two Parrishes were killed." - Records published in the Deseret News, April 6, 1859.